Brain Injury Program

 WakeMed Rehab - Brain Injury Rehabilitation System (BIRS)

-WakeMed's Brain Injury Rehabilitation System is the areas largest and most comprehensive brain injury program, serving over 200 brain injury survivors a year.
+WakeMed's Brain Injury Rehabilitation System is the area's largest and most comprehensive brain injury program, serving over 200 brain injury survivors a year.
+Our inpatient hospital and outpatient brain injury programs are CARF accredited for adults and children & adolescents.

-The goal of early intervention is to prevent secondary disability and shorten acute hospital stays by facilitating early transition to a full rehabilitation setting.
-Early rehabilitation intervention is associated with better outcomes in brain injury.
+The goal of early intervention is to prevent secondary disability and shorten acute hospital stays by facilitating transition to a full rehabilitation setting sooner.
+When it comes to brain injury, early rehabilitation intervention is associated with better outcomes.

-An 8-bed unit specializing in the treatment of the most severe brain injuries.
-These patients are often variable in their ability to participate in and tolerate therapy.
+A dedicated unit specializing in the treatment of the most severe brain injuries.
+These patients often vary in their ability to participate in and tolerate therapy.
 The Neuro Care unit allows for highly individualized treatment carefully adapted to each patient's needs and capabilities.

-A 84-bed inpatient rehabilitation hospital serving more moderate brain injury survivors.
-These patients receive 24 hour rehabilitation nursing and participate in 3.5 hours of therapy per day and have an average length of stay of 19 days.
+An inpatient rehabilitation hospital serving more moderate brain injury survivors.
+These patients receive 24-hour rehabilitation nursing, participate in three and a half hours of therapy per day and have an average length of stay of 19 days.
 Treatment is driven by the patient's level of cognitive function and recovery.

 Your Loved One is in Good Hands

-WakeMed's Brain Injury Rehabilitation System is the area's only program accredited by the Commission on the Accreditation Rehabilitative Facilities (CARF) for the provision of brain injury, inpatient and outpatient services for both children and adults.
+WakeMed's BIRS is the area's only program accredited by the Commission on the Accreditation Rehabilitative Facilities (CARF) for the provision of brain injury, inpatient and outpatient services for both children and adults.

 For more information about services offered through WakeMed Rehab, please call 919-350-7876